 SOAP, being a mature technology, has an extensive and often differently interpreted standard set.
 This makes it an excellent tool for corporate users to manipulate data into their precise requirements and technology stack.
 However, for public consumption, this causes issues that sometimes are difficult or impossible to solve without changing code.
-A good example here is that SOAP is allowed to define the same type in some standard interpretations in different XSD files.
+A good example is that SOAP can define the same type in standard interpretations in different XSD files.
 However, when trying to use this in other interpreters, it will most likely crash.

-To solve this, we need to look at SOAP a little bit deeper.
+We need to look at SOAP a little bit deeper to solve this.
 In essence, SOAP, as a technology, is simply a Web (or HTTP) POST call with a specifically formatted XML payload, which the SOAP server is expecting and understands.
-It then returns a specifically formatted XML response which the client then can parse and use.
+It then returns a specifically formatted XML response that the client can parse and use.

-You might be saying, ‘Hey, that sounds very much like a REST call,’ but that is exactly what it is.
+You might be saying, ‘Hey, that sounds like a REST call,’ but that is exactly what it is.
 Instead of an API reference, which gives you the Request and Response formats and requirements, SOAP publishes a WSDL.
 So if you’ve got one of these SOAP Services which breaks standards, if you can get the text of a successful Request, you can use REST to make the call with that request body.
-To show you how this works, I will use a free SOAP web service that works with countries.
-I will use Linx, a low-code dev tool, to do this.
+I will use a free SOAP web service that works with countries to show you how this works.

 - WSDL URL: http://webservices.oorsprong.org/websamples.countryinfo/CountryInfoService.wso?wsdl 1